FenPhoenix/AngelLoader/README.md

 - Supports light and dark themes
 - Plays nice with other loaders: AngelLoader doesn't store any .dlls or data files in your game folders, making it truly portable and non-intrusive

+## About Wine
+AngelLoader can run on Wine, but there will be imperfections.
+A best effort is made to work around Wine bugs, but note that these are _Wine_ bugs, not AngelLoader bugs, and some of them can't be fixed or I don't know to fix them or if I can fix them.

+- It's recommended to install `gdiplus` through winetricks.
+This will fix the garbled rendering of certain images on the UI.
+- Wine's RichTextBox is rudimentary and doesn't display images.
+You can install `msftedit` through winetricks to improve this, **BUT** then it will crash if asked to display readmes with certain non-ASCII characters, so it may not be a good trade.
+- Wine's support for non-ASCII characters in general does not seem to be very good; non-English text may show up as square "unknown character" glyphs.

+To guarantee a problem-free experience, you really need to use Windows.
+I know the arguments against Windows and I don't even really disagree with them, but that's the state of things.
+If you choose to use Linux and Wine, you're accepting that some of the very most basic things you'd expect to work may not work, and I may not be able to fix them.
+Decide for yourself with that knowledge.

 ## Installing
 Simply download the [latest release](https://github.com/FenPhoenix/AngelLoader/releases) and unzip it to a folder of your choice.
 For example, `C:\AngelLoader`.
 New versions can be extracted right on top of old ones: your data files will not be overwritten.